Niagara Falls from the Canadian Side: The 9 Best Things to Do

 • Niagara Falls Observation Tower

 Niagara Falls State Park (the American side) allows you to get closer to Bridal Veil Falls and American Falls, but your view is obscured as you either look down at the falls, or from the side.
-The islands are unique to the American side and there are several hikes that allow you to explore Niagara Gorge further up-river.
+The islands are unique to the American side and there are several hikes that allow you to explore Niagara Gorge further upriver.
 Both sides offer boat trips, observation towers and adventure activities.
 The Canadian side is more commercial with restaurants, shops, casinos, games centres and other attractions in the area too.
 It has more activities on offer and better panoramic views than the American side, making it most tourists’ preferred side.

 What is Niagara Falls?